alexisvisco/amigo/docs/docs/02-quick-start/02-initialize.md

 # Initialize mig

 To start using mig, you need to initialize it.
 This process creates few things:
-- A `migrations` folder where you will write your migrations.
+- A `db/migrations` folder where you will write your migrations.
-- A `db/migrations` folder where mig stores its configuration and the main file to run migrations.
+- A `db` folder where mig stores its configuration and the main file to run migrations.
-- A migration file to setup the table that will store the migration versions.
+- A migrations inside `db/migrations` file to setup the table that will store the migration versions.

 To initialize mig, run the following command: